AliNisarAhmed/my-notes/AWS/Dev-Assoc/8-DynamoDB.md

     - expired TTL items can still appear in queries
 - The exact duration within which an item gets deleted after expiration depends on the table size
 - DynamoDB deleted expired items **within 48 hours**

+## DynamoDB Transactions

+DynamoDB Transactions lets you perform **ACID** operations across one or more tables in an AWS region
+- ACID (Atomicity, Consistency, Isolation, Durability)

+DynamoDB allows Transaction operations
+1. TransactWriteItems
+    - group up to 25 write actions in a single all-or-nothing operation
+    - you can add `PutItem`, `UpdateItem`, `DeleteItem` and `ConditionCheck`
+2. TransactGetItems
+    - group up to 25 `GetItem`s and `ConditionCheck` (should not exceed 4MB)

+Transactions are 2x more expensive than Standard reads and writes

+DynamoDB performs two underlying reads or writes of every item in the transaction

+## DynamoDB Global Tables

+Allows you to automatically replicate DynamoDB tables across AWS Regions.

+DynamoDB fully manages the synchronization of tables via DynamoDB Streams.

+To create a global table, enable DynamoDB Streams with `NEW_AND_OLD_IMAGES` StreamViewType

+Across regions, change is propagated asynchronously

+DynamoDB uses a LWW (Last Write Wins) reconciliation strategy to resolve conflicts between concurrent updates

+**Note**: Failover to other tables is not done automatically.
+You need to implement this in your application.

+Use Cases:
+- Protection from regional failures
+- Provides low-latency to applications with globally dispersed users